BangBreakfast/Dig-that-Architecture-nyu-CSCI-GA.2965-001-FL22/README.md

 # Dig That

+## New Anouncement
+- I noticed that the websocket used in the original card-nim php server is not the correct form of websocket.
+So it can have unpredictable problems when sending long data to browser(GUI).
+Considering the excessive effort required to refactor the php server.
+I currently have no plans to fix the GUI.
+If anyone is particularly interested in seeing the GUI results for particular matches, I will refactor the php server and run the corresponding match results in the future after I have a lot of free time.

 > Team brute force

 This contains a server using basic sockets and a series of simple clients to play dig that